Preparing your powers of attorney

 What types of appointments can State Trustees help me with?

-State Trustees can assist in the preparation of any of the following appointments:
+State Trustees can assist you in preparation of an enduring power of attorney for financial and personal matters.

 An enduring power of attorney for financial matters enables you to choose an individual, or an organisation like State Trustees, to look after your financial or property affairs, including any legal matter that relates to your financial or property affairs.